Browsed by

 Slavery, Liberty, and Revolutionary Connecticut

 Author: Ryan Paolino An enslaved man refused to work further and upon his master’s inspection lashed out with a knife.
 The slave killed his former master and wounded the master’s son in the cheek.
 Both the son and mistress escaped without further harm.
-The Connecticut Journal, as well as the New-Haven Post-Boy, reported that the captive stole the knife and…
+The Connecticut Journal, as well as the New-Haven Post-Boy, reported that the captive stole the knife and an ax as he escaped into the woods.
+In 1767 the colony was eight years away from the beginning of…

 Read More Read More